 Wednesday, November 11, Noon

 Join us on a trip to Kenya without leaving the comfort of home.
 Siobhan Byrne Learat, Founder & CEO of Adams & Butler – Private Luxury Travel will take you on a virtual travelogue featuring The African Chronicles Series: Kenya with Giraffe Manor.
 Discover why Kenya is regarded as the quintessential safari destination through visits to Maasai Mara National Reserve, Segera Ranch and Retreat, The Elephant Orphanage and The Karen Bixen Museum.

 Drawing Workshop: Sketching our Collection, Sculpture

 Thursday, November 12, Noon

-Gather the whole family together and discover who among you 0is the most likely to be the next Van Gogh.
-Teaching artist Joke Slagle has designed this drawing workshop for all ages and experience levels.
-Start out with some simple and fun warm-up exercises, then create a few close observation drawings of sculptures from different time periods in Carnegie Museum of Art’s collection.
+Gather the whole family together and discover who among you is most likely to be the next Van Gogh.
+Carnegie Museum of Art teaching artist Joke Slagle has designed this drawing workshop for all ages and experience levels.
+Start out with some simple and fun warm-up exercises, then create a few close observation drawings of sculptures from different time periods in the museum’s collection.
 All you need is your favorite “mark-making tool” and paper.

 Virtual Live Animal Show

 Carnegie Museum of Natural History is home to a variety of animal ambassadors.
 Meet some of these amazing feathered, furry, and scaly creatures during a virtual live animal encounter just for members.
 Educators will introduce you to different members of the museum’s living collection, while highlighting interesting behaviors, wildlife habitats, and exciting scientific studies.

 Saturday, November 14, 7 p.m.